 Provided the children’s parents (or carers) earn enough over the year, they will make up a ‘qualifying year’ towards their state pension.
-Any weeks when they earn less than £123 are excluded, but in order to get a qualifying year they need to earn only £6,396 (2022/23) over the remaining weeks.
+Any pay periods when they earn less than the lower earnings limit are excluded, but in order to get a qualifying year they need to earn only £6,396 (in 2023/24) over the remaining weeks.
 That figure excludes any earnings over £967 in a single week.

 If you have two or more employments at the same time – for example, you have two part-time jobs with employers that are not connected – then you must consider the earnings from each of them separately against the above thresholds.
 For example, if you earn £100 a week from each of two employments, then you will not pay NIC on either employment and the earnings will not count towards entitlement towards state benefits, even though you earn more than £123 a week in total across both employments.

-For the self-employed, provided that they pay (or, from the 2022/23 tax year onwards, are treated as having made) Class 2 NIC for the whole year, that will give the parents (or carers) a qualifying year towards their state pension.
+For the self-employed, provided that they pay (or are treated as having made) Class 2 NIC for the whole year, that will give the parents (or carers) a qualifying year towards their state pension.
 See our self-employment guidance for information on Class 2 NIC.

 How and when do we claim?

 Both the person giving up the credits and the person claiming them need to complete and sign the claim form CA9176.
-As noted above, this cannot be actioned until at least October following the end of the relevant tax year – so October 2022 for the tax year 2021/22, and October 2023 for the tax year 2022/23 but you could make the claim for earlier years.
+As noted above, this cannot be actioned until at least October following the end of the relevant tax year – so October 2023 for the tax year 2022/23, and October 2024 for the tax year 2023/24, but you could make the claim for earlier years.